penguinite/onbox/README.md

 A lightweight ActivityPub backend writte in Nim.

-*Note:* This is the stable branch, which as the name suggests, is stable and should be good enough for production environments.
-This branch however might have less features than the master branch, pick your poison: bleeding-edge or stability.

-Make sure to build using `nimble build`!
+*Note:* This is the main branch, It's not as stable as the `stable` branch but it does include newer features.
+For server environments, you should use the `stable` branch.

 ## Does it work?